Lu5ck/pzsvrtool/README.md

 - Change user password
 - Reset zombie population
 - Auto backup start-server-sh and ProjectZomboidXX.json when updating PZ with option to auto revert them
+- Supports discord webhook to be informed of bootup, shutdown, backup, restart, bootloop and checkmodsneedupdate status

 ## ❤️ Support the work
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Y8Y8CX2QA) <br>
 I pretty much made this for a community server of mine which is totally community funded.
 If it went dead then I don't see a point in maintaining the script as well.

 ## 💻 Installations
-For Fedora / RHEL / Rocky Linux / AlmaLinux, download RPM and run `sudo dnf install <rpm file name>` then run `sudo dnf install python3-bcrypt glibc.i686`, accept key if asked.
+For Fedora / RHEL / Rocky Linux / AlmaLinux, download RPM and run `sudo dnf install <rpm file name>` then run `sudo dnf install python3-bcrypt python3-aiohttp glibc.i686`, accept key if asked.

 For Debian / Ubuntu, download DEB and place it in `/tmp` then run `sudo apt-get install /tmp/<deb file name>`.